Going for the cure

 After the screening: Awaiting the results

 Once the screening is complete, you can get changed, swipe on some deodorant, and proceed with your day.
-While the technologist will not be able to give you any information on the results of your exam, a radiologist will read your mammogram in about a week.
+While the technologist will not be able to give you any information on the results of your exam, a radiologist will read your mammogram in about a week or less.

 Official results will arrive via your online health portal (if your medical group offers one) as well as in the mail within 7 to 10 days.
-Sometimes, after baseline mammograms, the radiologist may request for you to return for additional imaging, especially if you have dense breast tissue.
+Sometimes, after baseline mammograms, the radiologist may request that you return for additional imaging, especially if you have dense breast tissue.

 Take the time to care for yourself